crownhero/ebs-csi-project/README.md

 # To verify ebs-csi pods, run:
 kubectl get pods -n kube-system

+# Apply the manifest files above to test.
+The following are created, a storageclass, PersistentVolumeClaim and pod.
+A persistent volume is dynamically created by the ebs-csi-controller.

 # note: container image registry address depends on the aws region, check: https://docs.aws.amazon.com/eks/latest/userguide/add-ons-images.html